ronaldnolte/hive-forecast/DEPLOYMENT.md

 ## Option 1: Deploy via GitHub (Recommended)

 1.  **Create a GitHub Repository**:
-    -   Go to GitHub and create a new repository (e.g., `standalone-forecast-app`).
+    -   Go to GitHub and create a new repository (e.g., `hive-forecast`).
     -   Do not initialize with README, .gitignore, or license (we have them).

 2.  **Push Code to GitHub**:
     Run the following commands in your terminal:
     ```bash
     git add .
-    git commit -m "Initial commit"
+    git commit -m "Renamed to HiveForecast"
     git branch -M main
     git remote add origin <YOUR_GITHUB_REPO_URL>
     git push -u origin main